tuura/graph-visualisation/README.md

 ## Tree-Like Layouts
 The `Visualise.Tree` module is the most developed module.

-Graphs with no cycles can be drawn as trees using the `Visualise.Tree` module which has two main drawing functions which use default settings and two extra functions which corrispond to the main two but add a `Settings`-producing function parameter and a `Vertex`-drawing function. `drawTree` draws the graph will all its connections whereas `drawTreePartialOrder` uses the Coffman-Graham algorithm to produce the layout, which removes/reduces the indirect dependancies in order to simplify the (partial order) graph.
+Graphs with no cycles can be drawn as trees using the `Visualise.Tree` module which has two main drawing functions which use default settings and two extra functions which corrispond to the main two but add a `Settings` function parameter and a `Vertex`-drawing function. `drawTree` draws the graph will all its connections whereas `drawTreePartialOrder` uses the Coffman-Graham algorithm to produce the layout, which removes/reduces the indirect dependancies in order to simplify the (partial order) graph.
 Topological ordering using Kahn's algorithm is carried out for both functions, followed then by the nodes being drawn in layers and then connected.

 The `Maybe` `Settings` parameters which allow the spacing between nodes and layers, the padding around the graph, the arrowhead size/shaft thickness and whether the graph is directed (so if edges should have arrows) to be set are used.